-Méthod(e)s, African Review of Social Science Methodology, is an international journal that will be published twice yearly in French and English.
+Méthod(e)s, African Review of Social Science Methodology, is an international journal published twice annually in French and English.
 It is another invaluable addition to the already substantial stable of CODESRIA journals.

 To further strengthen the methodology and epistemology capacities of African researchers, CODESRIA has decided to add an impetus to its set of methodology workshops and teachings in African universities by launching a journal entirely devoted to methodology debates.
 The aim of such an initiative is to facilitate exchanges on pedagogic experiences and harmonisation of theoretical, historical and technical foundations of social science research suitable to African social dynamics.
 This scientific journal will be a permanent discussion forum on the various aspects of social science research as they apply to Africa.
 This is because it has been discovered that the best way to institute a culture of methodological rigour in African universities is to engage in a debate on the epistemological and historical foundations that would contribute to the building of a methodology relevant to the exigencies of the African social and pedagogic context.

 Contributions for publication in Méthod(e)s will cover the following broad areas: